Annual Retreats and Intensives

-AJR holds a Retreat each Fall that is required for its Ordination Students, with M.A.-only and Gesher students warmly invited to attend.
-The Retreat is planned by a committee that includes students and Administration.
-These gatherings offer students opportunities to build strong relationships within the AJR community, to meet new classmates, and to focus in depth upon an experience or an area of learning that demands more attention than normal class sessions would allow.
-Retreats also offer students opportunities to interact informally with members of the AJR Faculty, the Administration and alumni.
+AJR holds a Retreat each fall that is required for its ordination students, with Master’s Degree and Gesher students warmly encouraged to attend.
+These gatherings offer students opportunities to build strong relationships within the AJR community, to meet new classmates, and to focus in-depth upon an experience or an area of learning that demands more attention than normal class sessions would allow.
+Retreats also offer students opportunities to interact informally with members of the AJR faculty, administration, and alumni.

 What Ought to Be Shall Be: “Carrying on Heschel’s Quest for Racial Justice”